mstksg/inCode/copy/entries/io-purity.md

 [QuickCheck]: http://hackage.haskell.org/package/QuickCheck

-Then there's [parsec][], which provides a `Parsec` instruction , which are *instructions for Parsec to parse a string*.
+Then there's [parsec][], which provides a `Parsec` instruction data structure, which are *instructions for Parsec to parse a string*.
 That is, given a `Parsec` instruction data structure (which is just a list of instructions for Parsec) and a string, Parsec (the library) will return to you a parsed string, following the instructions in the instruction data structure.
 A single `Parsec Int` object doesn't actually parse anything.
 But it can be used by Parsec to parse a string and return an `Int` from the parsing act.